united-security-providers/usp-core-waap-killercoda/usp-core-waap-error-mapping/step2/info.md

 ### Again access the profile page

 Try again to access the [profile page]({{TRAFFIC_HOST1_80}}/profile).
-The improper errorhandling should now be hidden as you access the backend via the configure USP Core WAAP instance now (if not, consider to look at the solution below).
+The improper error handling should now be hidden as you access the backend via the configure USP Core WAAP instance now (if not re-check configuration or consider looking at the solution below).

 > &#128270; The port forwarding was changed accordingly that the **traffic** to the [OWASP Juice Shop]({{TRAFFIC_HOST1_80}}) is now **routed via USP Core WAAP**.